International Recognised exhibition

 Kazakhstan was elected by BIE Member States as the host of Expo 2017 during the General Assembly of 22 November 2012, and Expo 2017 Astana was formally recognised by the General Assembly on 11 June 2014.

 Expo 2017 is being organised under the theme ‘Future Energy’.
-This, along with the three subthemes – Reducing CO2 Emissions, Living Energy Efficiency, and Energy for All – will allow the Expo to present the state of energy today and to showcase sustainable solutions and innovative technologies.
+This, along with the three subthemes – Reducing CO2 Emissions, Living Energy Efficiency, and Energy for All – allow the Expo to present the state of energy today and to showcase sustainable solutions and innovative technologies.

 For information on buying tickets to Expo 2017 Astana, please visit tickets.expo2017astana.com/en

-Expo 2017 Astana is to gather over 2 million visitors from all over the world, with a total of 5 million visits.
+Expo 2017 Astana is expected to gather over 2 million visitors from all over the world, with a total of 5 million visits.
 The site of the Expo was conceived with the theme at its heart, giving all visitors the opportunity to discover “Future Energy” both inside and outside the pavilions.
-The Expo will showcase the theme through interactive and educational exhibits in thematic and international pavilions, and by fostering intellectual debate and creativity through the Future Energy Forum.
+The Expo showcases the theme through interactive and educational exhibits in thematic and international pavilions, and by fostering intellectual debate and creativity through the Future Energy Forum.

-The Future Energy Forum will be one of the main features of the Expo, hosting debates, workshops, panels and thematic weeks throughout its duration.
+Lasting from 29 June to 5 September, the Future Energy Forum will be one of the main features of the Expo, hosting debates, workshops, panels and thematic weeks throughout its duration.
 Three Future Energy conferences based on the three subthemes were organised in the years leading up to the Expo, in order to prepare the ground for the main event.

 Aimed at stimulating international cooperation, the Future Energy Forum will gather top-level scientists, political representatives and energy experts from across the world to discuss the following themes: